 08. Photo Editing Before Buying A DSLR

-Before buying a camera, one should know the basic photo editing.
+Before buying a camera, one should know basic photo editing.
 Good cameras shoot photos in the RAW image format.
 It holds a lot of data than other image formats.
-But one has to develop the files on a digital platform.
+However one has to develop the files on a digital platform.
 If you don’t, you’ll get plain JPEGs that don’t take advantage of the DSLR’s power.

 09. Know About the Flash

 All DSLRs have a built-in flash.
 But it doesn’t have enough power as an external flash.
 That’s why you people need to buy it.
 In case of shooting indoors and in low-light conditions, an external flash is a must.
-External flashes are more controllable than the built-in ones.
+External flashes are more controllable than built-in ones.
 And it should be considered in the overall purchase cost.

 Conclusion| Buying A DSLR